Premchandyadav369/AETHER/README.md

 - Federated learning support so institutions can improve the shared model without sharing proprietary compound libraries
 - Clinical trial simulation module (virtual patient cohorts, Phase II/III power estimation)
 - Physiologically-based PK (PBPK) model as an optional upgrade path from the current two-compartment model
+- Promote `esm2_t33_650M_UR50D` and full (non-subsampled) datasets as the default V10.5 OMEGA notebook profile once a larger/paid Kaggle GPU tier is targeted, to directly close the gap between the notebook's verified numbers and the V7 platform's full-scale targets
+- Fix the `§15c` `cls_bm` naming bug that caused Run A's significance-testing block to be skipped, so every future run reports bootstrap CIs and DeLong/McNemar/Wilcoxon tests unconditionally
+- Track GraphCL/InfoNCE pretraining engagement as an explicit pass/fail flag in `config.json`, rather than something that must currently be diffed out of the raw log, so a skipped pretraining step (as in Run A) is impossible to miss

 ---